Ten (band): Re-emergence and Isla De Muerta (2010–2015)

 The band's tenth studio album entitled Heresy and Creed, was released on 26 September 2012 in Japan, 19 October in Europe and 22 October in North America.
 The leading single off the album was the track "Gunrunning", the video clip of which was again directed by Devin Dehaven.
 The album's success culminated into its entry to the UK rock album charts on the 30th position for October 2012.
 Some months later, in March 2013, the band performed in Athens, Greece, for the first time, while in August of the same year, a day after the band's appearance on Vasby Rock Festival (on which Serpentine lead guitarist Chris Gould filled in for him), the band announced that lead guitarist Dan Mitchell left the band due to health problems related to his wrist and arm.

-A few weeks before the release of their eleventh studio album Albion, the band unveiled their new lineup on Firefest 2014 - The Final Fling, featuring the band's current two lead guitarists, Dann Rosingana and Steve Grocott.
-The band appeared for the second time in their history in Athens, Greece on 9 May 2015, before they released their 12th studio album, entitled Isla De Muerta on the 20 May via Rocktopia Records.
+A few weeks before the release of their eleventh studio album Albion, the band unveiled their new line-up on Firefest 2014 – The Final Fling, featuring the band's current two lead guitarists, Dann Rosingana and Steve Grocott.
+The band appeared for the second time in their history in Athens, Greece on 9 May 2015, before they released their 12th studio album, entitled Isla De Muerta on 20 May via Rocktopia Records.
 About a month later, the band headlined the second night at Wildfire Festival in Scotland.

-In September of the same year, the band also released their first EP in 16 years entitled The Dragon And Saint George, which included three brand new tracks, alongside "Albion Born" and the European exclusive track "We Can Be As One", the last two originally present on the band's latest two full-length studio albums Albion and Isla De Muerta.
+In September of the same year, the band also released their first EP in 16 years entitled The Dragon and Saint George, which included three brand new tracks, alongside "Albion Born" and the European exclusive track "We Can Be As One", the last two originally present on the band's latest two studio albums, Albion and Isla De Muerta.

 Return to Frontiers Records (2016–present)

 In March 2016, the band announced their return to Frontiers Records, for a multi-album deal, starting with the release of their thirteenth studio album Gothica in July 2017 and the re-issue of their entire back catalogue in both physical (box set) and digital format under the title Opera Omnia.
 As with the band's last four releases, the band's thirteenth album Gothica, was mixed and mastered by Dennis Ward.

 In November 2018, the band released their fourteenth studio album entitled Illuminati, while in April 2019, the band released their long-awaited compilation box-set entitled Opera Omnia.
 The box-set included every album released by the band since its inception back in 1995, up until Illuminati.
-In December, 2021, the band announced that they're working on two new studio albums, with the first one entitled Here Be Monsters, to be released on February 18 of 2022.
-The band released their sixteenth studio album entitled Something Wicked This Way Comes, on the 20th of January 2023.
+In December 2021, the band announced that they're working on two new studio albums, with the first one entitled Here Be Monsters, to be released on 18 February 2022.
+The band released their sixteenth studio album entitled Something Wicked This Way Comes, on 20 January 2023.
+In spring 2024, the band embarked on their "Wicked" UK Tour while currently working on their 17th studio release, due for release in 2025.